imm-llc/abusech_dnsBlock/README.md

 I wrote this to be as simple as I could while working around edge cases I've encountered.

+Originally, I intended to use a DNS-based block, but that made less sense than IP.
+Hence the misleading repo name

 ## Setup

 Install Python36 and pip3.
 Install the packages listed in `Pipfile`.